kubevirt/kubevirt/tools/README.md

 ## Rotating Certificates

-To rotate certificates for all CNV components, type:
+To rotate certificates for all components managed by the HyperConverged Operator, type:

 ```
 export KUBECONFIG=<wherever>